Diffusion of innovations: History

 The concept of diffusion was first studied by the French sociologist Gabriel Tarde in late 19th century and by German and Austrian anthropologists and geographers such as Friedrich Ratzel and Leo Frobenius.
 The study of diffusion of innovations took off in the subfield of rural sociology in the midwestern United States in the 1920s and 1930s.
 Agriculture technology was advancing rapidly, and researchers started to examine how independent farmers were adopting hybrid seeds, equipment, and techniques.
 A study of the adoption of hybrid corn seed in Iowa by Ryan and Gross (1943) solidified the prior work on diffusion into a distinct paradigm that would be cited consistently in the future.
 Since its start in rural sociology, Diffusion of Innovations has been applied to numerous contexts, including medical sociology, communications, marketing, development studies, health promotion, organizational studies, knowledge management, conservation biology and complexity studies, with a particularly large impact on the use of medicines, medical techniques, and health communications.
 In organizational studies, its basic epidemiological or internal-influence form was formulated by H. Earl Pemberton, such as postage stamps and standardized school ethics codes.

 In 1962, Everett Rogers, a professor of rural sociology at Ohio State University, published his seminal work: Diffusion of Innovations.
 Rogers synthesized research from over 508 diffusion studies across the fields that initially influenced the theory: anthropology, early sociology, rural sociology, education, industrial sociology and medical sociology.
 Rogers applied it to the healthcare setting to address issues with hygiene, cancer prevention, family planning, and drunk driving.
 Using his synthesis, Rogers produced a theory of the adoption of innovations among individuals and organizations.
 Diffusion of Innovations and Rogers' later books are among the most often cited in diffusion research.
 His methodologies are closely followed in recent diffusion research, even as the field has expanded into, and been influenced by, other methodological disciplines such as social network analysis and communication.

 Elements

 The key elements in diffusion research are:

 Characteristics of innovations

 Studies have explored many characteristics of innovations.
 Meta-reviews have identified several characteristics that are common among most studies.
 These are in line with the characteristics that Rogers initially cited in his reviews.

-Potential adopters evaluate an innovation on five characteristics: Relative advantage (the perceived efficiencies gained by the innovation relative to current tools or procedures), its compatibility with the pre-existing system, its complexity or difficulty to learn, its trialability or testability, its potential for reinvention (using the tool for initially unintended purposes), and its observed effects.
-Relative advantage is subjective, and it only matters that the potential adopter perceives the benefits of the advantage.
-The greater the perceived advantage, the quicker the innovation will be adopted.
-With the compatibility condition, the potential adopter takes into account his or her own beliefs, values, and experiences.
-Slower adoption sprouts from innovations that are outside of societal norms.
+Rogers describes five characteristics that potential adopters evaluate when deciding whether to adopt an innovation (his 'ACCORD' model):